BDedafoe/Refine_React/README.md

 # Refine_App Dashboard
-Refine is a React-based framework for building data-intensive applications.
+Refine is a React-based framework for building data-intensive applications in a shorter period of time.
+I decided to test this out and create a mock rental property app.

 ## Table of contents
 * [General info](#general-info)